-This application note intends to provide the reader a basic understanding of the theory behind the forces acting on objects at nanoscale, and to propose a few tips and tricks to increase the efficiency in manipulating such objects in the SEM.
-The experimental section illustrates the theory with an example of nanomanipulators operated to pick up nanowires from a native substrate and to transfer them to another substrate.
+This application note offers the reader an understanding of the forces acting on objects at nanoscale, and a few tips and tricks to manipulate such objects in the SEM more efficiently.

 National Enterprise for nanoScience and nanoTechnology (NEST), Pisa, Italy